deapplegate/wtgpipeline/README.md

 of cluster observables, currently the dominant systematic uncertainty for cluster count experiments.
-Key elements of this work are the rigorous quantification of systematic uncertainties, high-quality data reduction and photometric calibration, and the `blind' nature of the analysis to avoid confirmation bias.
+Key elements of this work are the rigorous quantification of systematic uncertainties, high-quality data reduction and photometric calibration, and the 'blind' nature of the analysis to avoid confirmation bias.
 Our target clusters are drawn from X-ray catalogues based on the ROSAT All-Sky Survey, and provide a versatile calibration sample for many aspects of cluster cosmology.
 We